afermanich87/ETL_mini_project/README.md

 # ETL_mini_project

 My partner for this mini project was Daniel Lee.
 My code is slightly different from Daniels'.
 Daniel used the Regex method for the contacts section, while I used Pandas.
-I also created a seperate `Data` folder for the final CSV files.
+I also created a separate `Data` folder for the final CSV files.

 The ETL_Mini_Project_AFermanich.ipynb file is a Jupyter Notebook file that reads in the xlsx files in the `Resources` folder.
 This splits the data to be analyzed into four seperate sections: category, subcategory, campaign, and contacts.
 Various transformation methods were used to extract the data for each section.
 The resulting dataframes for each section were exported into the `Data` folder in my repository.